code-123-sudo/GPT/README.md

    ```sh
    npm install
    ```
-4. In the root directory create a new file constants.js.Enter your API in `constants.js`
+4. In the root directory create a new file constants.js.Enter your API key in `constants.js` like below
    ```js
    export const API_KEY = 'ENTER YOUR API';
    ```